carson-katri/dream-textures/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Is this a known issue?**
-Check the troubleshooting section of the addon before reporting a new issue.
-Also [search for the error](https://github.com/carson-katri/dream-textures/issues?q=is%3Aissue) first.
+Before reporting an error [search for an existing issue](https://github.com/carson-katri/dream-textures/issues?q=is%3Aissue) first.

 **Describe the bug**
 A clear and concise description of what the bug is.